charmed-kubernetes/kubernetes-docs/pages/k8s/install-offline.md

 Since `Charmed Kubernetes` requires Juju, the Juju environment will also need to be deployed in an offline-mode.
-Details of how to install and run Juju are in the relevant section of the [Juju documentation][offline mode].
+Details of how to install and run Juju are in the relevant section of the [Juju documentation][offline-mode].

 ## Container images